psilli/win4_info/README.md

 </br>

-+ After loading into Windows, use software such as listed below to stress test the GPU and CPU and look for problems such as screen display failure or poor processing speeds.
++ After loading into Windows, use software such as listed below to stress test the GPU and CPU and look for problems such as screen display failure or poor processing speeds
     - [GPU - Furmark](https://geeks3d.com/furmark/)
     - [CPU - GIMPS](https://www.mersenne.org/download/)
     - Alternatively, use whatever stress-testing/benchmarking software you prefer